intermine/intermine-report-widgets/README.md

 * Provide a callback where all widgets can dump error messages.

-## Example

-An example configuration for a Widget can be seen below:
+## Creating a new Report Widget

+First config needs to be provided.

+* Entries in the `dependencies` list are resolved before the widget package itself is fetched.
+* Any properties in the `config` object are passed into the widget.

 ```json
 {